linky00/docassemble-hmlrhelper/README.md

     * A simple way to improve on this would be the use of a template file where Box 12 (Execution) was extended to use the full space available on page three.
 * Similarly, addresses are limited to 60 characters in order to fit onto a single line, so you may need to get creative with choosing which address elements are important!
+* The person creating the interview is responsible for ensure unique emial/mobile numbers are used for each signatory.
+The interview does not perform any checks for duplicates.
 * The conveyancer still needs to date the deed at the end of the process and submit it to HMLR 'manually'.

 ## Installation & Prerequisites